Winnipeg is the largest and most populated city within the Canadian province of Manitoba.

 There aren’t many rail routes that serve Winnipeg but you can reach the city from Vancouver and Toronto.
 You can also head on a multi-day train journey from Churchill.

-Greyhound and Grey Goose run bus journeys from Canadian cities to Winnipeg if you’re already travelling through the country.
+Greyhound runs bus journeys from Canadian cities to Winnipeg if you’re already travelling through the country.
 The most popular routes are from Ottawa, Thunder, Toronto, and Vancouver.

 Winnipeg is a large city and although you’ll find plenty of attractions within the city centre, you will need to venture a bit further out to see some of the other sites in this guide.

 For this reason, the best way to get around Winnipeg is by using its public transport system.

 Winnipeg Transit has 86 bus routes across the city that serve many of the popular attractions.
 The tickets are cheap, and the services run pretty regularly.

 However, if you can, try to use the Downtown Spirit service as much as possible!

 They operate three bus routes throughout downtown Winnipeg during the day, and they’re FREE to use.